Dr. Matthew Free

 Professional consultation:

 I am one of the psychologists at COAC (along with Dr. Braun) who provides case consultation to other mental health professionals and hospital staff.
-Brief, one-time consultation is free.
+Brief phone consultation is free.
 I also offer ongoing consultation for people seeking focused training to enhance their clinical skills to treat anxiety and OCD.